intellinote/amqp-util/README.md

 From this project's root directory (the directory containing this file), type `make help` to see a list of common targets, including:

- * `make install` - download and install all external dependencies
+ * `make install` - download and install all external dependencies.

- * `make clean` - remove all generated files
+ * `make clean` - remove all generated files.

- * `make test` - run the unit-test suite
+ * `make test` - run the unit-test suite.

+ * `make bin` - generate the executable scripts in `./bin`.

- * `make docs` - generate HTML documenation from markdown files and annotated source code
+ * `make docs` - generate HTML documentation from markdown files and annotated source code.

- * `make docco` - generate an HTML rendering of the annoated source code into the `docs/docco` directory.
+ * `make docco` - generate an HTML rendering of the annotated source code into the `docs/docco` directory.

  * `make coverage` - generate a test-coverage report (to the file `docs/coverage.html`).

- * `make module` - packages the module for upload to npm
+ * `make module` - package the module for upload to npm.

- * `make test-module-install` - generates an npm module from this repository and validates that it can be installed using npm
+ * `make test-module-install` - generates an npm module from this repository and validates that it can be installed using npm.